NotNotTech/Raylib-CsLo/README.md

 # About
-Precise, minimal bindings to `Raylib v4` and `Raylib v4 Extras`.
-Convenience wrappers are added to make it easy to work with.
+Precise, minimal bindings to **Raylib**.
+Convenience wrappers are added to make it easy to use, mostly around `string` marshalling.
 - Includes bindings for `RayGui`, `Easings`, `Physac`, `RlGl`, `RayMath`.
 - Tested and verified via more than 100 examples (**ALL** Raylib examples ported).
 These [examples are available to you in the GitHub Repo](https://github.com/NotNotTech/Raylib-CsLo/tree/main/Raylib-CsLo.Examples)
 -    Requires `unsafe` for 3d workflows.